-CHICAGO (WLS) -- A federal judge ruled Monday afternoon that city lawyers "intentionally withheld" evidence in the 2011 fatal police shooting death of Darius Pinex and granted a new civil trial.
+CHICAGO (WLS) -- Chicago Mayor Rahm Emanuel is defending the city's top attorney after a judge ruled that two city lawyers withheld evidence in the 2010 fatal police shooting of Darius Pinex.